-- Order an appropriate menu selection for 55 participants (including Gilman alumni and staff): - o Thursday: breakfast, lunch, and dinner.
-Thursday's opening dinner should include also include industry site visit staff and local industry leaders, if possible. - o Friday: breakfast, lunch, and dinner.
-Friday's dinner can be less formal, with a group cultural activity afterward. - o Thursday and Friday: Coffee/tea service for a break in the morning or afternoono Saturday: breakfast (for participants only) - Catering should provide a range of options, accommodating dietary restrictions (to be provided by IIE). - All food must be clearly labeled to indicate dietary needs and potential allergens. - Catering should be as environmentally friendly as possible and support a wide array of dietary needs.
+- Order an appropriate menu selection for up to 35 participants (including Gilman alumni and staff): - Wednesday: breakfast, lunch, and opening dinner.
+Wednesday's opening dinner should also include industry site visit staff and local industry leaders, if possible. - Thursday: breakfast, lunch and dinner.
+Thursday's dinner can be less formal, with a group cultural activity afterward. - o Friday: breakfast, lunch, and closing dinner. - Wednesday, Thursday and Friday: Coffee/tea service for a break in the mornings or afternoons - Catering should provide a range of options, accommodating dietary restrictions (to be provided by IIE). - All food must be clearly labeled to indicate dietary needs and potential allergens. - Catering should be as environmentally friendly as possible and support a wide array of dietary needs.